sopapado/photonic_sim/README.md

 ## Getting started

 Let's start with an example.
-Assuming that we want to simulate a multilayer structure consisting of three layers with different refractive indices sitting in air as shown in the image (n: refractive index)
+Assuming that we want to simulate a multilayer structure consisting of three layers with different refractive indices sitting in air as shown in the image (n: refractive index).
+We assume also that the optical field is p-polarized and has an incident angle of 0 degrees.

 To set the geometric and optical parameters we use the following code: